4rust/cargobat/README.md

 A brand new tool to help with cargo

 The highly advanced technology in Cargo.bat has revolutionized the use of cargo via the command line.
-Now world famous cargo.bat has won multiple awards for changing the Rust lang for the better.
+World famous cargo.bat has won multiple international awards for changing the Rust lang for the better.